Bellwood Subdivision: History

 The line was once the northernmost segment of the Seaboard Air Line Railroad's main line (which is now CSX's S Line).
 Seaboard affiliate Richmond, Petersburg and Carolina Railroad originally built the line between 1898 and 1900.
 Seaboard designated the segment of the main line from Richmond to Raleigh as the Richmond Subdivision.

 The Seaboard Air Line Railroad merged with the Atlantic Coast Line Railroad in 1967 with the merged company becoming the Seaboard Coast Line Railroad.
-The Seaboard Coast Line abandoned the S Line past Centralia (where is merges with the A Line) to Norlina, North Carolina in after the merger in favor of trains using the A Line.
+The Seaboard Coast Line abandoned the S Line past Centralia (where it merges with the A Line) to Norlina, North Carolina in after the merger in favor of trains using the A Line.
 The line from Centralia to Richmond was then known as the Collier Subdivision.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 The S Line from Centralia to Richmond was then known as the Bellwood Subdivision as it is today.
 As of today, the next active segment of the S Line south is CSX's Norlina Subdivision.